Executive Summary:

 Nine trials aimed to investigate the effect of honey supplementation on obesity.
 Six of these trials were done on animals, and three were clinical trials.

 Studies continue to indicate that the trace chemicals present in honey are likely what gives it its superpowers.
-Honey may help reverse metabolic disorders and, in this way, maintain a healthy weight.
+Honey may help support healthy functioning in metabolic disorders and, in this way, maintain a healthy weight.

 Honey Helps Regulate Your Appetite